Occupational health law: detailed implementation procedures

 • Group 3 and 4 biological agents

-• Ionizing radiation
+• Ionising radiation

-=> The employer informs the Service de Prévention et de Santé au Travail of the departure or retirement of one of the company's workers, and as soon as he or she is aware of the cessation of exposure to particular health or safety risks for a worker justifying enhanced individual monitoring of one of the company's workers.
-The employer must also immediately notify the worker concerned of the transmission of this information.
+=> The employer informs the Occupational Health and Prevention Service of a worker's departure or retirement and, as soon as they become aware of it, of the end of a worker's exposure to particular health or safety risks warranting Enhanced Individual Monitoring.
+The employer must also notify the worker concerned without delay that this information has been transmitted.

-=> The occupational physician provides the worker with an inventory of the situation and post-professional or post-exposure monitoring, if necessary
+=> The occupational physician provides the worker with a health record and sets up post-employment or post-exposure monitoring where applicable

 • After maternity leave

-• After an absence due to occupational illness
+• After absence due to occupational illness

 • After maternity leave

-• After an absence due to occupational illness
+• After absence due to occupational illness

 Photo credit: 364755843 @TarikVision